Skip to content

 Short answers, pulled from the story.

-When did NME first publish the UK Singles Chart?
+When did NME publish the first UK Singles Chart?